 Affiliated children at the center of the house

-While there are clear concerns about data security and user privacy, "smart" home also raises concerns about the most vulnerable family members that are increasingly connected to the Internet.
+While there are clear concerns about data security and user privacy, the "smart" home also raises concerns for the most vulnerable family members, who are increasingly connected to the Internet.
 60% of people, for example, worry that their children may have uncontrolled access to inappropriate content on the Internet.
-Kaspersky Lab developers included the company's reputed parental controls in the latest version of Kaspersky Total Security.
-These allow parents to set time limits for specific devices at home, restrict applications that children can use, and prevent access to adult content websites, inappropriate language, or information about narcotics, and much more, all built into Kaspersky Safe Kids.
+Kaspersky Lab developers included the company's famous parental controls in the latter of Kaspersky Total Security.
+These allow parents to set time limits for certain devices in the home, limit the apps that children can use and prevent access to websites with adult content, obscene language or information about drugs and more. all integrated into the Kaspersky Safe Kids service.

 Elena Kharchenko, Kaspersky Lab's Head of Consumer Product Management, said: "Our devices affect the way we and our families live our lives.
 They give us the power to connect, learn, communicate and complete basic transactions wherever we are.
 Assist our lives and it is not surprising that in the new era of the "smart" house there are more devices than people and pets per house.